Diversifying Human Pose in Synthetic Data for Aerial-view Human Detection: Experiments

-We perform ablation studies on the design parameters used to construct the pose-diversified synthetic dataset.
-Along with the two detection accuracy metrics, we also report FID (Fr{\' e}nchet Inception Distance)~\cite{MHeuselNeurIPS2017}, which is used to quantify the fidelity and diversity of the generated images.
-The VisDrone train set is used as the reference real dataset for FID calculation.

-{\bf Number of final target poses for each synthetic image.} Table~\ref{tab:ablation_init_tp} investigates the effects of using different number of final target poses for each original synthetic image.
-In this study, we scale the parameter up to 7 (\ie, 3, 5, and 7), proportionally increasing the number of total generated images.
-Image quality and detection accuracy do not change significantly even when the data size, controlled by changing the number of final target poses, varies.
-Therefore, we use 5 final target poses as default, which generates a number of images comparable to the size of the original synthetic dataset.
+In addition, PTL typically achieves better accuracy than PT-FT, proving more effective at leveraging synthetic data.
+However, this advantage disappears on the ICG test set.
+PTL selects synthetic images that are closer in domain to the training set, but due to the significant perspective differences between the VisDrone (oblique) and ICG (nadir) datasets, these images fail to represent ICG data accurately, reducing performance.
+Conversely, PT-FT, which uses the entire pose-diversified dataset, provides better representation and performance in both same-domain and cross-domain tasks.

-{\bf Post-processing.} We study the effect of post-processing in Table~\ref{tab:ablation_postproc}.
-Filtering noisy images generally results in lower FID.
-The results demonstrate that noisy images are properly filtered, improving the image quality of the pose-diversified synthetic data.
-Moreover, it is observed that improving the image quality through this filtering process also increases the detection accuracy.
-On the other hand, taking occlusions into account does not improve the image quality in terms of FID, but it is useful in increasing the detection accuracy.
+{\bf Ablation study on post-processing.} Table~\ref{tab:ablation} examines the impact of post-processing.
+Additionally, we report FID (Fr{\' e}nchet Inception Distance)~\cite{MHeuselNeurIPS2017}, which quantifies the fidelity and diversity of generated images, using the VisDrone training set as the reference real dataset.
+The results show that filtering noisy images lowers FID, improving the quality of pose-diversified synthetic data.
+This improvement in image quality also boosts detection accuracy.
+Conversely, accounting for occlusions does not reduce FID but still contributes to higher detection accuracy.